Synthesizing Optimally Resilient Controllers: Computing Optimally Resilient Strategies

 Our goal in this subsection is to characterize vertices with finite resilience in a game with prefix-independent winning condition, i.e., those vertices from which Player~$0$ can win even under~$k-1$ disturbances, but not under $k$ disturbances, for some $k \in \omega$.

-To illustrate our approach, consider the parity game in Figure~\ref{fig:example} (on Page~\pageref{fig:example}).
+To illustrate our approach, consider the parity game in Figure~\ref{fig:example} (on Page~\pageref{fig:example}), which is determined and has a prefix-independent winning condition.
 The winning region of Player~$1$ only contains the vertex~$v_1$.
 Thus, by Lemma~\ref{lemma_winningregionsvsresilience}, $v_1$ is the only vertex with resilience zero, every other vertex has a larger resilience.

 Now, consider the vertex~$v_2$, which has a disturbance edge leading into the winning region of Player~$1$.
-Due to this edge, $v_2$ has resilience one.
+Due to this edge, $v_2$ has resilience at most one.
+This implies, as argued above, that~$v_2$ has resilience precisely one.
 The unique disturbance-free play starting in $v_1$ is consistent with every strategy for Player~$0$ and violates the winning condition.
 Due to prefix-independence, prepending the disturbance edge does not change the winner and consistency with every strategy for Player~$0$.
 Hence, this play witnesses that $v_2$ has resilience at most one, while $v_2$ being in Player~$0$'s winning region yields the matching lower bound.
 However, $v_2$ is the only vertex to which this reasoning applies.
 Now, consider $v_3$: from here, Player~$1$ can force a play to visit $v_2$ using a standard edge.
 Thus, $v_3$ has resilience one as well.
 Again, this is the only vertex to which this reasoning is applicable.

 In particular, from $v_4$, Player~$0$ can avoid reaching the vertices for which we have already determined the resilience by using the self loop.
 However, this comes at a steep price for her: doing so results in a losing play, as the color of $v_4$ is odd.
 Thus, if she wants to have a chance at winning, she has to take a risk by moving to $v_2$, from which she has a $1$-resilient strategy, i.e., one that is winning if no more disturbances occur.
 For this reason, $v_4$ has resilience one as well.
 The same reasoning applies to $v_6$: Player~$1$ can force the play to $v_4$ and from there Player~$0$ has to take a risk by moving to $v_2$.